 - Exemption from payment of individual income tax provided the senior citizen is a minimum wage earner under Republic Act No. 9504

 a.
 Five Percent (5%) discount on the purchase of the following necessities:

 - All kinds of variants of rice;

 - All kinds of bread (pastries and cakes not included);

-- Fresh, dried, and canned fish, and other marine products (including frozen and in various mode of packaging);
+- Fresh, dried, and canned fish and other marine products (including frozen and in various modes of packaging);

 - Fresh pork, beef, and poultry meat;

 - All kinds of fresh eggs (excluding quail eggs);

 - Fresh and processed milk (excluding milk labeled as a food supplement);

 - Coffee and coffee creamer;